 Herding Cattle and Sheep

-Do you know how there’s usually that one dog at the park which won’t stop barking and running around in circles?
+Do you know how usually that one dog at the park won’t stop barking and running around in circles?

-Well, it’s probably their herding DNA telling them to round up the rest of the dogs.
+Well, their herding DNA probably tells them to round up the rest of the dogs.

 Since they’re pretty much born for the job, herding dogs operate mostly on instinct and typically require little training to hone their innate skills before they can become expertly keep hundreds of rebellious cattle and headstrong sheep in check.